-FATCA Exception For Expats Resident Abroad Bill Introduced
+FATCA Exception For Expats Resident Abroad Bill Introduced In Congress

 Americans living abroad are subject to US taxation on their worldwide income, as well as a raft of other US reporting requirements, such as having to report their foreign financial accounts each year by filing an FBAR (Foreign Bank Account Report).